CaptainLucian/FactorioServer/README.md

 This repo is a learning project for me to create a Docker container that is running a Factorio server.
 You likely want to use this wider used script image instead for functionality : https://github.com/factoriotools/factorio-docker/tree/master

-A big thanks to u/Germis for a solid write up on how to get a headless server running on a bare metal system : https://www.reddit.com/r/factorio/comments/6qo2ge/guide_setting_up_an_ubuntu_headless_server/
+A big thanks to u/Germis for a solid write up on how to get a headless server running on a bare metal system : https://www.reddit.com/r/factorio/comments/6qo2ge/guide_setting_up_an_ubuntu_headless_server/ .
+Also a shout out to JenForstman's Factorio-Mod-Loader that I modified for this https://github.com/JensForstmann/Factorio-Mod-Loader. (collapsed it to one file, incorporated jq, excluded new items from Space Age that cause the server to break when explicitly downloaded as mod)

 This set of scripts exists to
 1. Pull down the latest version of Factorio Headless Server for Linux